She heard his little feet pad up to her bed before he spoke. “Mariah, you said we’d learn conjuring today.”

-Dammit, the boy was obsessive.
-“The Stone Man was a terrifyingly powerful war-mage, a general in an ancient army who conquered half the world.
-Someone, a priest, got right fucking lucky two hundred years ago and turned him into a statue.
-Do the sums, boy, you’re not up for that.”
+She yelled without stopping, “The Stone Man was a terrifyingly powerful war-mage, a general in an ancient army who conquered half the world.
+Someone, a priest, got right fucking lucky centuries ago and turned him into a statue.
+You think you’re up for that?”

-“Go back to the baker’s house,” she said “The daughter likes you.
-You could get between her legs in a few days if you’d just make an effort.”
+She turned on him, shouted in his face, “What did I just tell you?!”
+They stared at each other.
+They’d had this fight over and over.
+“Go back to the house,” she said “The baker’s daughter was smiling at you.
+You could get between her legs in a few days if you’d make an effort.”
 Shit.
 Wrong tactic.
-Much too young for that to work.
+The boy had balls, but they hadn’t dropped yet.

 “Take me with you.”
 It was a demand.

 “No. Go back.
 I don’t need you.”
 But he didn’t.
 He kept yelling questions, and she kept yelling insults.
-They did that for hours before their voices were to rough to hear each other, then they walked in silence for the rest of the day.
+After their voices had gone hoarse, they trudged in angry silence.

 “What else did he say?”

-“That the Stone Man was giving the evil eye to islanders.”
+“That the Stone Man was giving the evil eye to the Imbrosi, the islanders.”

 “Am I your apprentice again?
 Are you taking me with you?”